UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_trailer.md

 - (Ensure to show violin "clicking" into place, and move other items to compensate.)
 - Then, click Reroll.

+## (DONE)
 - **POPCORN BACKGROUND**
-- Pan over all the items
+- Zoom out over all the items, (slowly rotating too!)
+- (The plot should be filled with ALL items, and a tonne of random slots)

 - **VOID BACKGROUND**
 - Showcase moving bomb around, blow up dirt/stone slots,